mvolkmann/MyUnixEnv/notes/VueNotes.md

 <input v-model="firstName" />
 ```

+#### `v-model` modifiers

+Data values associated with a `v-model` are updated on each keystroke.
+To wait until the focus leaves the input, use the `.lazy` modifier.

+To automatically trim string values, use the `.trim` modifier.
+For example, `v-model.trim="name"`.

+To automatically convert the value to a number, use the `.number` modifier.
+For example, `v-model.number="score"`.

+#### `v-model` with Checkboxes

+For checkboxes, the value is always a boolean.

 For checkboxes, the `v-model` for multiple `<input>` elements
 can be the same array.
 The checkbox values are used
 to populate the array when they are checked.